vredrudnick/Clustering-of-Economic-Indicators/README.md

 # Clustering-of-Economic-Indicators
+In this project, I explore applications of spectral clustering algorithms to analyze countries' macroeconomic indicators.

 Notes on the code in .ipynb (by cells):
 - IMPORTANT: do not execute Cell 1.4 unless 1.3 fails.
 In this case, use .csv.
 - Cell 1.1: the code was written for working in a Google Colab (Jupyter notebook) environment.
 Modify for other environments, i.e. "pip install wbdata".